-“OTHER” for Nervous System Issues: Many of the issues we have with high strung/nervous horses is directly related to their diet.
+“OTHER” for Nervous System Issues: Many of the issues horse owners have with high strung/nervous horses are directly related to their diet.
 Look at the diet for sources of energy and to determine if there is “too much”.
 Then look to these additions to help:

 - Magnesium-plays an important part in nerve and muscle function, and horses deficient in this important element can show signs of nervousness, wariness, excitability.